 To make sure you can manage ongoing expenses, buy a home with mortgage payments that fit into your existing budget.
 It’s important to take emergencies into account when setting your budget; if an unexpected cost comes up, you want to have enough to cover it so as not to go into debt.
 You might consider home warranties as a way to prepare for the usual wear and tear that comes with owning a home.
 Another possible strategy is to find a roommate who can help with rent, split household bills and lend you additional financial stability.

 If you’ve separated from or lost a partner, it can be smart to postpone any major financial decisions, such as buying a new home, for at least six months.
 You can use this time to take inventory of your accounts, determine how much cash you need to cover your expenses and, when you are ready, begin making plans for how to move forward.

 Plan for retirement

-• Retirement accounts.
+- Retirement accounts.
+Retirement accounts.
 If you have a 401(k) account through your job, contribute at least enough to receive your employer match.
-If possible, contribute up to the maximum amount allowed per year to make sure your retirement account is well funded.
+If possible, contribute up to the maximum amount allowed per year.
 When you are age 50 or older, you’re able to add more to your 401(k) account through catch-up contributions.
-A Roth IRA offers a good opportunity for savings because the investment gains in the account are generally not taxed.
+A Roth IRA also offers a good opportunity for savings because the investment gains in the account are generally not taxed.

 Make sure to track how much you will have saved by the time you stop working and what you will expect to spend in retirement.
 You may decide to increase your contributions to your retirement accounts or to wait longer to retire, to build up a larger financial cushion.